reframejs/reframe/readme.md

 > Reframe doesn't lock you in: You can progressively and fully eject Reframe.

-Once you fully eject Reframe, your app will not depend on Reframe anymore but will only depend on state-of-the-art and do-one-thing-do-it-well libraries.
+Once you fully eject Reframe, your app will not depend on Reframe anymore.
+Instead it will depend on state-of-the-art and do-one-thing-do-it-well libraries only.
 At that point you have the same flexibility as if you would have implemented your app on top of these do-one-thing-do-it-well libraries.

-You can quickly implement a prototype and when your app turns into something big you can get rid of Reframe by progressively ejecting it.

 > Quickly implement a prototype while staying fully flexible down the road.